 - 1 tablespoon ground ginger

 - Preheat oven to 350 degrees Fahrenheit.
-Line 2 baking sheets with parchment paper.
+Line two baking sheets with parchment paper.

-- In large bowl, combine coconut sugar, egg, and molasses.
+- In a medium bowl, combine coconut sugar, egg, and molasses.
 Whisk to combine.
 Whisk in coconut oil, followed by vanilla.

 - Bake for 10-12 minutes, or until cookies are set on the outside.
 Allow cookies to cool on baking sheet for 5 minutes then transfer to a wire rack to cool.